Reviewed on this page:

 The only portion of this performance that's available is a half-hour exploration of "Resolution," which became the second movement of A Love Supreme.
 Poorly recorded; I don't recommend listening to it for entertainment, but it's fascinating if you want to study Coltrane's process, as it's the only known recording of any Love Supreme tune performed outside of that context.
 (If anyone out there has the recording of "Acknowledgement" from April 1967, please prove me wrong by sending it to me.)

 It's not easy to describe this album without running off at the

 mouth and sounding like a cult member.
 An album-length suite

-recorded (and later, performed live) in its entirety, tracing the course of a spiritual awakening from "Acknowledgement" through "Resolution" and "Pursuance," and finally "Psalm."
+recorded in its entirety, tracing the course of a spiritual awakening from "Acknowledgement" through "Resolution" and "Pursuance," and finally "Psalm."
 The coherence and emotional sweep of the work is breathtaking, as rather simple melodic ideas are stated, and then developed, with power and authority.
 Each member of the quartet solos at one time or another, but no one's doing their own thing: all the individual contributions are serving Coltrane's overarching vision.

 The John Coltrane Quartet Plays (1965)